DrYenyen/Apollo-FTP-Guide/README.md

 24. Restart the PC if you cannot connect from Apollo.

 # Old FileZilla
-* Newer versions of the FileZilla client enforce a more secure but unnecessary connection.
+* Newer versions of the FileZilla Server enforce a more secure but unnecessary connection.
 As such only older versions can be used or alternative apps.
 You can download this [Old version](https://www.mediafire.com/file/5fehy6soc48djps/FileZilla_Server-0_9_60_2.exe/file).
 1. Install the server from the link above.
 2. Open it and create a host user and password.